ongres/stackgres/doc/content/en/04-administration-guide/11-sharded-cluster-creation/_index.md

 showToc: true
 ---

-This page will guide you though the creation of a production-ready StackGres cluster using your custom configuration.
+This page will guide you though the creation of a production-ready StackGres sharded cluster using your custom configuration.

 ## Customizing Your Postgres Sharded Clusters